 } what about other bands to bring up, e.g. 4.9GHz.

-VI.
+Comments on “… the transportation and vehicular-safety related applications that are particularly suited for the 5.9 GHz band as compared to other spectrum bands, and how various bands can be used efficiently and effectively to provide these applications.”
+[A], paragraph 19

+Comments on “… on the available technical studies on C-V2X that should inform our consideration of C-V2X, including any recent studies that provide information about how C-V2X would operate in the 5.9 GHz band.”
+[A], paragraph 26

 5G connectivity benefits should not be coupled to C-V2X:

 It is often wrongly assumed that the anticipated benefits of 5G connectivity are uniquely associated with the PC5 side link interface of C-V2X.
 Furthermore, the capability of 5G in terms of Vehicle-to-Network (V2N) communication achieved through the (Uu) communication interface is widely confused with C-V2X using PC5 for Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I).
 It is important to clarify that the V2N capability is a distinct function using separate frequency resources, usually in the spectrum below 3 GHz.
 We agree that cellular V2N connectivity in terms of (Uu) communication could complement V2V and V2I to achieve a longer range.
 However, these benefits of V2N can be achieved regardless of whether the V2V and V2I communications are based on C-V2X or DSRC.
-The SCOOP project with a fleet of 3000 vehicles already demonstrates that cellular 4G connectivity for V2N can be successfully and efficiently combined with DSRC for V2V [3].
+The SCOOP project with a fleet of 3000 vehicles already demonstrates that cellular 4G connectivity for V2N can be successfully and efficiently combined with DSRC for V2V [3] {this reference seems to be broken}.

-VI.a Vehicle-to-Pedestrian Communications (V2P)
+Vehicle-to-Pedestrian Communications (V2P)

 In its waiver request, the 5GAA states that “C-V2X enables direct, peer-to-peer mode communications […] between vehicles and pedestrians, cyclists and other vulnerable persons (“V2P”) […]” (emphasis added).
 This statement is false.
 Mobile phones of cyclists or pedestrians are not compatible with the C-V2X PC5 sidelink interface for direct peer-to-peer communication with vehicles at 5.9 GHz.
 Due to many technical difficulties, for example creating antennas that operate in both the cellular band and 5.9 GHz, it is very unlikely that they will do so in the future.
 Instead, the underlying assumption is that vehicles and pedestrians communicate indirectly, i.e., over the regular cellular network.
 We agree with the 5GAA about the value of such communications, but as we have noted in the previous comment, such a cellular communication interface can be combined with either C-V2X PC5 or DSRC, and is therefore not a reason to rededicate parts of the 5.9 GHz band for C-V2X.

 On the contrary, V2P communications provide a very strong argument for using DSRC over C-V2X.
 Except for very low-end models, all modern mobile phones are now equipped with IEEE 802.11ac/ax WiFi modules, which operate in the 5 GHz frequency band and support channels up to 5835 MHz.
-The corresponding antennas and analog RF frontends could therefore easily support the 5850 to 5925 MHz spectrum, meaning that moderate changes to existing WiFi chips will allow direct peer-to-peer communication from DSRC-capable vehicles to mobile phones, which will allow warning pedestrians and cyclists about oncoming vehicles.
+The corresponding antennas and analog RF frontends could therefore easily support the 5850 to 5925 MHz spectrum, meaning that moderate changes to existing WiFi chips will allow direct peer-to-peer communication from DSRC-capable vehicles to mobile phones, enabling safety messaging to warn pedestrians and cyclists about oncoming vehicles.

 } need to define Uu